-Select Add in the Groups section of the Object Groups Editor window.
-This opens the Add Group dialog window.
-Choose a name and description for the group.
+3. Enter a name and description for the group.
 Also take note of the Applies To drop-down box.
-See the following information for reference.
+The following options are available:

 |Selected group members and their children||Any conditions or settings you configure for the group also apply to the children of the group members.
 This makes the group's settings and conditions inheritable.|

 |Selected group members only||Any conditions or setting you configure for the group only apply to the specific members of the group and have no effect on their children.
 This makes the group's settings and conditions noninheritable.|

-If you're creating an Object Group to set policies for all of the QA servers in your environment, choose Selected group members and their children because this gives you access to applicable settings and conditions from the instance level down to the object level.
+Note: If you're creating an Object Group to set policies for all of the QA servers in your environment, choose Selected group members and their children because this gives you access to applicable settings and conditions from the instance level down to the object level.

 If you're creating an Object Group to set policies for just a finite set of objects and do not wish to impact or have access to children of the object, choose Selected group members only.
-Given the transaction log backup job use case discussed earlier, it wouldn't matter which Applies To option you chose because the agent job object is a leaf node in the SentryOne hierarchy.
+Given the transaction log backup job use case discussed earlier, it wouldn't matter which Applies To option you chose because the agent job object is a leaf node in the SQL Sentry hierarchy.

 Adding Object Group Members

-To add new members to a group, select a group in the Groups section of the editor window, and then select Add in the Group Members section of the editor window.
+1. Select a group in the Groups section of the editor window, and then select Add in the Group Members section of the editor window.

-In the Select Group Members dialog screen, choose the object type of the group member you'd like to add from the tree view, and then select Search to view objects of that type in your monitored environment.
+2. In the Select Group Members dialog screen, choose the object type of the group member you'd like to add from the tree view, and then select Search to view objects of that type in your monitored environment.

 Configuring Conditions and Settings for an Object Group

-You may also configure settings for the Object Group through the Settings pane.
+Note: Any conditions that are applicable to the objects within your group are available for you to configure.
+You can also configure settings for the Object Group through the Settings pane.
 Any settings that are applicable to the objects in your group are available for you to configure.
-As discussed earlier, by default, each object in an Object Group still receives its base set of inherited settings from its superior parent objects in the SentryOne hierarchy.
+As discussed earlier, by default, each object in an Object Group still receives its base set of inherited settings from its superior parent objects in the SQL Sentry hierarchy.
 If you would like to override these settings, you must first define a setting within the Object Group.
 To do this you need to set the Defined flag to true in the Settings pane.
 After you define a setting for an Object Group, that setting is reflected in any applicable objects that belong to that group.